 A serving tray

-Don't spend a lot on a tray.
+Don’t spend a lot on a tray.
 You may already have one or two laying around the house, used as catch-alls or kept for those breakfasts-in-bed that never actually happen.
 I found mine at IKEA.
-Something like this Black Hammered Metal Serve Tray, currently on clearance for $6.98 at Target, would be great as well – its rustic look is on point for the hygge aesthetic.
+Something like this Galvanized Tray, currently $12.99 at Pier 1 Imports, would be great as well – its rustic look is on point for the hygge aesthetic.
 When hunting for a tray, I heartily recommend finding one with handles.

 Fold the napkin and use it as a sort of liner.
 Not only does it catch spills and wipe your fingers, it also dresses up the tray just enough to feel a little elegant.
 I love cloth napkins in general since they’re reusable and simply throwing them in the laundry is easy.
 World Market is my go-to source, with lots of stylish and affordable cloth napkins in stock.

 Most hygge experts will tell you that fire is an essential element, providing a source of light and heat as a buffer against the cold and dark of a Scandinavian winter.
 A small votive with a tea light candle should fit nicely on your tray.
 Thrift stores are great options for candle holders of all kinds.
-I'm pretty sure the green glass votive holder on my tray came from a Salvation Army store for maybe $1.
-There's no need to spend a lot of money on the candles either – a 16-ct. pack of tealights is $1 at Dollar Tree.
+I’m pretty sure the green glass votive holder on my tray came from a Salvation Army store for maybe $1.
+There’s no need to spend a lot of money on the candles either – a 120-ct. pack of tealights is $12.99 at Amazon and will last you awhile.
 Or if your coziest spot is near a fireplace, get a fire going.